Managers Information

 As per A’s constitution:

-• Communicate with coach on duties he/she wants done from you.
-Most coaches would prefer to just coach and have the attend to everything else, including coordinating and delegating team duties.
+• Head coach and manager should discuss which duties will be covered by the manager.
+Most coaches prefer to just coach and have the manager attend to everything else, including coordinating and delegating team duties.

-• Help the coach with the parent meeting.
-Ensure expectations are laid out, team fee amounts are decided, tournaments planned and assign any jobs you want done for the year.
+• Manager should help the coach with the parent meeting.
+Ensure expectations are laid out, team fee amounts are decided, tournaments are planned and assign any jobs you want to be done for the year.
 Discuss any clothing options.

 • Book additional practices through the City of Saskatoon or the Gordie Howe Sports Complex.
-The cost for team practices comes out of the team fees.
+The cost for team practices comes from the team fees.
+Ensure all other expenses incurred by the team are paid before closing team accounts.
+The zone WILL NOT cover these costs.

 • Confirm tournaments; send cheques and confirm hotel blocks.
 Send out hotel block information for parents to book rooms.

 • Set up bank account joint with team treasurer.
-THIS IS A MUST as per zone policy.
-Manager and treasurer should be the signers unless one is a spouse or related to the zone president or treasurer.
+THIS IS A MUST, as per zone policy.
+The manager and treasurer should be the signers unless one is a spouse or related to the zone president or treasurer.
 This MUST be a two to sign and NOT two signors.
 Ie. each cheque needs to be signed by both people.
-(This is a requirement of SLGA and not adhering to this condition could jeopardize our license).
+(This is a requirement of SLGA, and not adhering to this condition could jeopardize our license).
+UNDER NO CIRCUMSTANCES SHOULD IT BE SET UP ANY OTHER WAY.

-• Ensure treasurer sends out a planned budget.
+• Ensure the treasurer sends out a planned budget to all families.

-• To lower these costs for the players you could do a bottle drive, obtain sponsorship or any other agreed form of fundraising.
-Team fees would also cover non-player family coaches hotels and possibly gas.
+• Deposit start-up fees ($150.00 per player plus an extra $30.00 per tournament is a recommended starting amount).
+Team fees would also cover non-player family coaches, hotels and possibly gas.
+To lower these costs for the players, you could do a bottle drive, obtain sponsorship or any other agreed form of fundraising.

-• Refer to Zone Bingos in “Other Key Things” below for payment process of additional bingos worked.
+• Refer to Zone Bingos in “Other Key Things” below for the payment process of bingos worked.

-• Team accounts stay open until at least the end of August when BINGOS are done.
-Ensure all bingo cheques have been issued to the appropriate individuals as well as disperse any remaining funds back to the players.
+• Team accounts should stay open until at least the end of August when BINGOS are done and all other expenses have been paid, including additional practices.
+Ensure all bingo cheques are issued to the appropriate individuals and disperse any remaining funds to the players.
 Send your coordinators a final budget, including all deposits, expenses and refunds.

 Uniforms and Team Purchased Items:

 ****Saskatoon A’s Baseball colours are forest green, gold and white.
 All clothing must have these colours.
 Teams choosing to order a third jersey to play in must adhere to these colours.
 Any other colour will not be allowed.
 (Teams can choose grey or white pants).
-The executive asks that zone provided jerseys be worn for approximately 50% the games and for sure when affiliated players are playing so everyone looks the same. ****
+The executive asks that zone-provided jerseys be worn for approximately 50% of the games and for sure when affiliated players play so everyone looks the same. ****

-• 11U-18U coaches MUST wear zoned provided uniform / t-shirt; this is the manager’s job to ensure this happens.
+• 11U-18U coaches MUST wear zoned provided T-shirts; this is the manager’s job is to ensure this happens.

-• Collection of uniforms: Uniforms need to come back the same way they are taken out.
-IF they go out on hangers with buttons done up, please ensure they come back like that.
-ALL uniforms should be washed and then returned as a team.
+• Collection of uniforms: Uniforms need to be returned the same way they were received.
+If they go out on hangers with buttons done up, please ensure they come back like that.
+ALL uniforms should be washed and returned on the assigned drop-off date.
+Please ensure all families understand that if uniforms are returned damaged, we will be cashing the deposit cheque.
+Please watch for an email closer to the end of the year outlining the return process.

 Other Key Things:

-• For each player/family member that chooses to work additional bingos, cheques will be made out to the team account and must be deposited there.
+• Cheques for each player/family member who choose to work bingos will be made out to the team account and must be deposited there.
 These funds can be used towards their ball fees; however, the difference MUST be paid to the individual.
-If they have paid the team fees and strictly want a cheque for the bingos worked, the treasurer must oblige.
-The coordinator will get them to you.
+The treasurer must oblige if they have paid the team fees and strictly want a cheque for the bingos worked.
+The bingo coordinator will contact teams individually to provide them with the cheques.

-• With coach’s input, contact a few players to use as affiliated players in case you are short, nice to have a list.
+• With the coach’s input, contact a few players to use as affiliated players in case you are short; nice to have a list.

 • Scheduling of parent jobs.
-Most teams have at least one tournament in the city where city teams have to work shifts.
-Provincials are a big one and a committee is usually put together based on managers to ensure it goes well.
-Once done, there will be jobs such as concession workers, field prep and scorekeeping.
-Make a schedule so everyone helps.
+Most teams have at least one tournament in the city, where city teams have to work shifts.
+Provincials are big, and a committee is usually put together based on managers to ensure it goes well.
+There will be concession workers, field prep and scorekeeping jobs.
+Make a schedule, so everyone helps.

 • Parent conflict or conflict of opinion.
 If encountered, you are the go-to person if someone has an issue.